Manitoba road trips: Windmills & Prairie Hills

 From windmills to waterslides, explore the province’s central region.
 Spend a day or two in Portage la Prairie before opting for a day trip to nearby Delta Marsh and then making your way to Holland and Carman for plenty of small town charm.

 This summer, we're featuring an amazing collection of road trips that will help you explore every corner of Manitoba.
-The Windmills and Prairie Hills road trip takes place on Treaty 1 territory.
-From water parks and windmills to great eats and watching wildlife on some great trails there's something fun for everyone.
+From water parks and windmills to great eats and watching wildlife on some great trails, the Windmills and Prairie Hills road trip has something fun for everyone.

 Part one